phytec/kivy-demo/doc/faq.rst

 Yocto - How to import files from a git repository ?
 ----------------------------------------------------

-Three steps to make it work:
+To add sources using git, you need to:

 #.
 Get the url of your repo and remove the https part.
 #.
 Add the new source to your recipe (you can precise the protocol and the branch): :code:`SRC_URI = "git://github.com/MarineVovard/kivy-demo;protocol=https;branch=main"`
 #.
 Add `SRCREV` with the commit number you want to use: :code:`SRCREV = "a1d631d82f761ce78bfb4bdaeed9f673f4a3bed4"`

 Bake your recipe and voilà !
-Now, you just need to update the `SRCREV` to have a new version of code !
+Now, you just need to update the :code:`SRCREV` to have the commit you want !

-For more information check the Yocto Manual.
+For more information check the `Yocto Manual <https://docs.yoctoproject.org/index.html>`_.

-.. warning:: The repo needs to be public
+**WARNING** The repo needs to be public

 How to use Vim (and vi) commands ?
 ----------------------------------